MaloDesbois/Network-reconstruction/README.md

 # Network-reconstruction
-This repository contains all the codes used for the network reconstruction problem
+This repository contains all the codes used for the network reconstruction problem.
+The most important part is the tools part.